BarRaiser

 1. Can you describe a specific accomplishment you are proud of and why?

-2. Can you tell us about a time when you had to deal with a difficult situation at work and how you handled it?
+2. Can you tell us about a time you dealt with a difficult situation at work and how you handled it?

 3. How do you approach problem-solving, and can you give us an example of a problem you solved?